zrisher/se_mod_builder/README.md

-# SE Mod Helpers - Build Script
+# SE Mod Builder
-This script assists with the deployment of Space Engineers mods from their source/development locations to the SE mods directory for testing and publishing.
+This package assists with the deployment of Space Engineers mods from their development locations to the SE mods directory for testing and publishing.

 ## Requirements